kushagharahi/homebridge-dahua-alerts/README.md

             "cameraName": "Backdoor"
         }
     ],
-    "homebridgeCameraFfmpegHttpPort": 8088, // this must match the "porthttp" config in the "homebridge-camera-ffmpeg" config "host": "XX.XX.XX.XX", // the IP of NVR or camera "user": "admin", // the username of NVR or camera "pass": "XX", // the password of NVR or camera, "platform": "dahua-alerts"
+    "homebridgeCameraFfmpegHttpPort": 8088,
+    "host": "XX.XX.XX.XX",
+    "user": "admin",
+    "pass": "XX",
+    "platform": "dahua-alerts"
 }
 ```
+- `homebridgeCameraFfmpegHttpPort` must match the `porthttp` config in the `homebridge-camera-ffmpeg` config
+- `host` is the IP of the NVR or camera
+- `user` is username of the NVR or camera
+- `pass` is the password of the NVR or camera

+For each camera you want to monitor, add a new entry to the `cameras` array.
+- `index` if the camera's channel number substracted by 1 (the index starts from 0, the camera channel starts from 1)
+- `cameraName` must match the `name` of the camera specified in the `homebridge-camera-ffmpeg` config

 #### Override Camera Connection Credentials
 This is useful if you have standalone IP Camera(s) (not going through an NVR), a mix of IP Cameras and NVR(s), or multiple NVRs.